 While only approvers can open a new development branch and merge pull requests, anyone can open a pull request for a new development branch.
 No special permissions are required.

 For more information about working from forks or directly from the repository, see "fork and clone the repo".

-SIG Docs welcomes upstream contributions and corrections to the English source!
-Open a pull request (from a fork) with any updates.
+SIG Docs welcomes upstream contributions and corrections to the English source.